OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ![Rich-client infrastructure](../images/dk2-agave-overview-02.png)

-As shown in figure 2, on an OS X Mac desktop, the add-in web page is hosted inside a sandboxed WebKit runtime host process which helps provide similar level of security and performance protection.
+As shown in the following figure, on an OS X Mac desktop, the add-in web page is hosted inside a sandboxed WebKit runtime host process which helps provide similar level of security and performance protection.

 *Figure 2.
 Office Add-ins runtime environment in OS X Mac clients*